BLOG-For the Day’s Feast

 The chapter meets monthly at Till—an amazing restaurant dedicated to dynamic fare—and just this last Thursday discussed an investment in irrigation for a Granville farm.
 Yellow Springs has all the raw resources to start a Slow Money chapter, the only question is if there is sufficient sustainable interests.

 The bustle of the Yellow Springs Farmers Market was just getting started as I left.
 At 8am, Dale Filburn began selling his fresh turkeys to a growing line of customers.
 Most have been preordered, but he has several fresh whole and half turkeys for sale.
 This year, I brought home a 24 pound bird…by far my most ambitious.
 I bought my first fresh turkey from Mr Filburn four years ago.
 After seeing a steady stream of regular customers come for their turkey at the Saturday market before Thanksgiving, I got in line myself and brought home a 14 pound half turkey.

-That very night I trussed up the turkey with some difficulty while my husband looked on skeptically.
-Once bird came out and he tasted it, his conversion was instantaneous.
-On the spot, he pronounced the establishment of new tradition: the Pre-Thanksgiving Feast.
+That night I trussed up the turkey with some difficulty while my husband looked on skeptically.
+Once bird came out of the oven and he tasted it, his conversion was instantaneous.
+On the spot, Jermey pronounced the establishment of a new family tradition: the Pre-Thanksgiving Feast.